jimniels/blog/posts/2024-04-22-interdisciplinary-website-maker.md

 > I began to realize I was that most horrifying of things: interdisciplinary...the idea that an English major should learn to code was seen as wasteful, bordering on abusive—like teaching a monkey to smoke.

 When I’ve interviewed and expressed my desire to work doing design and code, some folks look at me strange and stammer.
 “Hm...well, maybe we have a place for that…I’ll have to get back to you.”
-To some, the idea that a designer would write code or that an engineer would move pixels seems strange — like “teaching a money to smoke”.
+To some, the idea that a designer would write code or that an engineer would move pixels seems strange — like “teaching a monkey to smoke”.

 The sentiment I often perceive is: “Why would we need a designer that codes?
 We have designers.
 We have coders.
 Why would we need someone who can do both?”[^1]